kellim/farmers-market-finder/README.md

 * Update `YOUR_KEY_GOES_HERE` in the following line in `src\index.html` with your [Google Maps JavaScript API key](https://developers.google.com/maps/documentation/javascript/get-api-key):<br>
 `<script async defer src="http://maps.googleapis.com/maps/api/js?v=3?key=YOUR_KEY_GOES_HERE&callback=init" onerror="mapLoadError()"></script>`
 * Run `npm install`
-* Run `npm run build` (Also run this after changes are made to code in the `src` directory and the production code will be output to the `dist` directory.)
+* Run `npm run build` (Also run this after changes are made to code in the `src` directory - the production code will then be output to a `dist` directory.)
 * Open `index.html` in the `dist` directory in a web browser.

 ## Technologies Used